-reprod: checkpoint reading bug and general considerations

 Further, using `gmx mdrun -reprod` will eliminate all sources of non-reproducibility that it can, i.e. same executable + same hardware + same shared libraries + same run input file + same command line parameters will lead to reproducible results.

-#2 Updated by Pascal Merz about 1 month ago
+#2 Updated by Pascal Merz 2 months ago

 Summary of lunch discussion with Berk: